gsepdev/Testcases_QAportfolio/README.md

           - Test Case 2.2: Check the responsiveness of interactive elements across different devices.
    2 Test Scenario 2.0: Responsiveness Testing</h>

-          -	Test Case 2.1: Verify the functionality of interactive elements such as buttons, forms, or any user input fields.
+          -	Test Case 2.1: Test the responsiveness of the portfolio on different screen sizes (desktop, tablet, mobile).
-          - Test Case 2.2: Check the responsiveness of interactive elements across different devices.
+          - Test Case 2.2: Verify that the content adjusts appropriately to different screen orientations.